 Her oil paintings sit somewhere between the present and past, often portraying a sense of loneliness; whether a faded, half-imagined landscape or a lost figure as in her portraits of asylum patients.

 Serena’s current body of work depicts peaceful and at times brooding landscapes inspired by photographs, thoughts and memories.
-In some she focuses on mountains and in others on tropical places of exploration.
-Shrouded in mist or half-clad in snow, softened at the edges or crowned with razor-sharp peaks, towering over pine forests or glacial lakes, her pink, blue and sepia mountains loom up against dull, sunless skies.
+In some she focuses on mountains and in others tropical places of exploration.
+Shrouded in mist or half-clad in snow, softened at the edges or crowned with razor-sharp peaks, towering over pine forests or glacial lakes, her monochrome and sepia mountains loom up against sunless skies.
 In her latest work, the artist explores colour, incorporating backdrops of flat pinks and golds and expanses of icy blue water.
-In her ‘Tropics’ series, we are transported to the rich vegetation of a tropical forest, peering out through the branches at a clearing and jungle beyond.
+In her ‘Tropics’ series, we are transported to the rich vegetation of a tropical forest, peering out through the branches at a clearing and the jungle beyond.